r2unit/r2unit/README.md

 # Hello world

-Hey, I'm **Lorenzo**. i'm a Compute Engineer who loves functional programming.
+Hey, I'm **Lorenzo**. i'm a Developer who loves functional programming.

 ## How to Connect